wp-plugins/ajax-load-more/README.txt

 Ajax Load More accepts a number of paramaters to pass to the WordPress query.
 These parameters are passed via shortcode.
 Don't worry, it's super simple with our custom Shortcode Builder.

 *   repeater - select from a list of customizable repeaters (Add-on available)
-*   post_types - comma seperated list of post types to query
+*   post_type - comma seperated list of post types to query
 *   category - query by category slug
 *   tag - query by tag slug
 *   author - query by author id